 As an Owner or Operator, How Does this Affect My Business?

-Currently, 37 states preempt local governments from adopting rent regulation laws and only the District of Columbia and cities and towns in California, New York, New Jersey, and Maryland have rent control or rent stabilization policies in place.
+Currently, 36 states preempt local governments from adopting rent regulation laws and only the District of Columbia, New York, and Oregon along with cities and towns in California, New Jersey, and Maryland have rent control or rent stabilization policies in place.
 However as housing instability and tenant displacement concerns gain more attention, local governments are increasingly pushing back on preemption laws and considering adoption of these restrictions.

 While each jurisdiction’s rent control regime is slightly different, their laws and regulatory frameworks often perform similar functions.
 With taxpayer funding, they establish a local rent board to administer the program and regulate enforcement.
 They govern the amount and frequency of rent increases, require an approval process for special assessments to cover repairs or major capital improvements, and allow for decontrol of a rent-regulated unit upon vacancy or exceptions for new construction.
-Also, rent control policies are often coupled with just cause eviction measures or other restrictions that severely limit when an owner can evict a resident.
+Also, rent control policies are often coupled with just cause eviction measures or other restrictions that severely limit the ability of an owner to manage rental communities effectively.